plotly/plotly.py/doc/python/colorscales.md

 fig.show()
 ```

-### Setting the Midpoint of a Diverging Colorscale with Graph Objects
+### Setting the Midpoint of a Diverging Color scale with Graph Objects

 The following example uses the [marker.cmid](https://plot.ly/python/reference/#scatter-marker-cmid) attribute to set the mid-point of the color domain by scaling 'cmin' and/or 'cmax' to be equidistant to this point.
 It only has impact when [marker.color](https://plot.ly/python/reference/#scattercarpet-marker-line-color) sets to a numerical array, and 'marker.cauto' is `True`.